We Are Here to Help

 - Mandatory check-ins are always a good way of keeping the group on track and on time.

-- Group evaluations should be comprehensive and actually count towards an individual’s grade.
+- Group evaluations should be comprehensive and actually count towards a students grade.

-Creating a project that hinges on interdependence is key.
+Creating a project that hinges on interdependence is vital to maximizing results for the group.
 A project that is designed with the possibility for one person to do a majority of the work will likely lead to one person doing a majority of the work.

 Recommend that students create a team structure: a team leader who regulates deadlines and coordinates team meetings; a team liaison who contacts the professor with any and all questions from the group.

 Having the whole team come to the Writing Center is an effective way to ensure that the group dynamic is a positive and productive one.